Boston-University-Projects/mejia_site/README.md

 ## Quickstart

 ### Frontend
+1. Set up Gatsby (refer to this [Readme](./frontend/README.md))
-1. Go into frontend folder
+2. Go into frontend folder
 ```bash
 $ cd frontend
 ```
-2. Install the node packages
+3. Install the node packages
 ```bash
 $ npm install
 ```
-3. Create a file called .env.development inside the frontend folder.
-Add your MapBox Access Token (You can create a Mapbox account [here](https://account.mapbox.com))) as a variable named GATSBY_MAPBOX_ACCESS_TOKEN to the.
-Then run:
+4. Create a file called .env.development inside the frontend folder.
+Add your MapBox Access Token as a variable named `GATSBY_MAPBOX_ACCESS_TOKEN` to .env.development.
+Add your reCaptcha secret key as a variable named `SECRET_KEY` Then run:
 ```bash
 $ npm run develop
 ```